pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

         comptime.breakpoint()
         ...

-A comptime breakpoint is convenient because it will allow you to inspect the Dynamo state at a given location in the user code being traced.
+A comptime breakpoint is convenient as it enables you to inspect the Dynamo state at a specific location within the user code being traced.
-It does not require you to breakpoint in the Dynamo source nor conditionally breakpoint based on variables.
+It does not require you to insert a breakpoint in the Dynamo source or to conditionally breakpoint based on variables.

 When a comptime breakpoint is triggered, you can do the following: